hlship/threaded-conversation/docs/scenes.md

 # Scenes

-Scenes represent special situations within the overall flow of your project.
+Scenes represent special situations within the overall flow of your project's narrative.
-The `lib/tc/scenes.dg` library represents a more concrete set of code than the general pattern of scenes described in [the Dialog manual](https://linusakesson.net/dialog/docs/timeprogress.html#cutscenes).
+The `lib/hls/scenes.dg` library represents a more concrete set of code than the general pattern of scenes described in [the Dialog manual](https://linusakesson.net/dialog/docs/timeprogress.html#cutscenes).

-Essentially, each scene is triggered by some situation in the world, runs for a bit, then complete.
+Essentially, each scene is triggered by some situation in the world, runs for a bit, then completes.
 Most scenes are one-offs, but other scenes can repeat.

 Example ideas for scenes: